2024 Soccer Tournaments

 In addition, C.I.A.C. coaches may not coach more than One (1) team in non-school out-of-season tournaments/camps/clinics unless the total number of athletes does not exceed the aforementioned minimum on the chart provided.

-• Registration & Payment Deadline - Friday, June 28th
+• Registration & Payment Deadline - Monday, July 8th

-• Roster Deadline - Sunday, July 7th
+• Roster Deadline - Monday, July 8th

 • Questions: nutmeg@csmg.org

-• Girls Soccer Tournament Registration - CLOSED
+• Girls Soccer Tournament Registration - OPEN

-• Boys Soccer Tournament Registration - CLOSED
+• Boys Soccer Tournament Registration - OPEN

 • U11 Youth (9v9) & U12 Junior- (9 vs. 9)